brianc725/Bruinstrooms/README.md

 We are looking to expand functionality to include geolocation for finding restrooms nearest you.

+## Want to try it?

+Simply download "WORKINGAPP.apk" onto your Android device and everything should be good to go!

 ## Setup

 Clone directory and you're good to go.
 Ensure target API is for your system to ensure proper working.